Shubhamjha31/Myntra-clone/README.md

 # Myntra-clone
-It's a myntra clone website, mabe by using HTML and CSS
+It's a myntra clone website, made by using HTML and CSS